Renesas-Software-and-Digitalization/QCS_Silicon_Partners/README.md

 that sensor (usually 1000 for once a second).
 7. Make sure you include the logging headers:
 ![Logging](/images/readme_data/logging.PNG)
+For local-only logging, comment out the **include "log_disabled.h"** and uncomment the desired logging level.
+For global logging control please update the GLOBAL_LOGGING_LEVEL defined in the **global_logging_definitions.h** file under src/qc-middleware/common_utils.
+When defined, that symbol overrides any local logging setting!
+8. DO NOT modify any files inside qc-middleware or any of the main application files (hal_entry.c, main_application.*, uart.*) if for some reason your code requires changing any of those files, contact the Renesas team and make sure your PR clarifies why that is needed.
-7. Create a new folder on images with your company and sensor name, then add the 3D rendered module image.
+9. Create a new folder on images with your company and sensor name, then add the 3D rendered module image.
-8. Create a new folder on docs with your company and sensor name, then add the module documentation.
+10. Create a new folder on docs with your company and sensor name, then add the module documentation.
-9. Commit your Changes (`git commit -m 'Add a new_module'`)
+11. Commit your Changes (`git commit -m 'Add a new_module'`)
-10. Push to the Branch (`git push origin feature/new_module`)
+12. Push to the Branch (`git push origin feature/new_module`)
-11. Create a pull request to the QCS_Silicon Partner repository
+13. Create a pull request to the QCS_Silicon Partner repository

 ## References
 1. EK-RA6M4: https://www.renesas.com/us/en/products/microcontrollers-microprocessors/ra-cortex-m-mcus/ek-ra6m4-evaluation-kit-ra6m4-mcu-group